 Older properties tend to have shallower foundations, which may leave them more susceptible to erosion and subsidence

-It is estimated that around 80 percent of subsidence claims involve clay soil.
+It is estimated that around 80% of subsidence claims involve clay soil.
 Clay soil is particularly prone to cracking, shrinking and moving during warmer, drier weather.
 This then unsettles property foundations and causes subsidence.
-A good way to assess whether clay soil is likely to cause a problem is to look closely at surrounding properties for any sign of external cracks.
+A good way to assess whether clay soil is likely to cause a problem is to look closely at surrounding properties for any signs of external cracks.

 Any damaged water mains or household drains can create an added subsidence risk over time.
 Soil that becomes saturated with water can easily become unstable and erode under the weight of a property.